Get $50 Off Your Travel Trailer Rental!

-One of the cool things about motor homes is that you can get up and use the bathroom or work on your laptop while someone else it driving.
+One of the cool things about motor homes is that (if you're adventurous) you can get up and use the bathroom or work on your laptop while someone else it driving.
 But in a travel trailer, you have to actually pull over to get in your rig.
 It's small, but significant!

 You need an adequate tow vehicle.

 In order to rent a travel trailer, you need a tow vehicle that can pull the trailer's weight.
 But, some camper rentals come with the tow vehicle, and some RV owners will actually bring them to the site for you so you don't need to drive them at all!